nohar-h/minesweeper/README.md

 Illegal actions, such as pressing a flagged cell or pressing out of bounds, have no effect but should not return an error/ raise an exception.
 The display must check if the game is completed between steps.

-I added unit tests for the minesweeper classs using mocha. to run them:
+I added basic unit tests for the minesweeper classs using mocha. to run them:
-1. npm intsall mocha (if needed)
+1. npm install mocha (if needed)
 2. in the project folder, run "npm test"
-I tested my code using the debugger and some log prints (given time, I will convert these into unit tests).

 Second, I started working on the React display.
 Being new to React, I started out with their basic tic-tac-toe tutorial (https://reactjs.org/tutorial/tutorial.html), and then implemented the minesweeper game over the basic "game board" from the example.